Icehawk78/FrozenCookies/README.md

 ## What's new?

+2022 Jun 02

+- Reverted the Apr 14 change to automatically take loans during normal double casting as the gains aren't guaranteed to be worth it.

 2022 May 19

 - Rebalanced the auto FTHOF combo and updated the readme with info about it